Fairness Violations and Mitigation under Covariate Shift: Joint causal inference and domain adaptation

+Following recent work \citep{magliacane2018domain,mooij2016joint,rojas2018invariant}, we consider a joint causal graph which represents the data distribution for all domains.
+This allows us to reason about the \textit{invariant} distributions under shifts, which is key to addressing the fair domain adaptation problem.

-Consider that all the source and the target domains are characterized by a set of variables $\textbf{V}$, which are observed under different \textit{contexts} (e.g. experimental settings) particular to each domain.
-Joint Causal Inference \citep[][Section 3]{mooij2016joint} framework provides a way of representing the data generating process for all domains as a single causal graph with an underlying causal model.
-In addition to the \textit{system variables} $\textbf{V}$, the framework introduces an additional set of variables, named \textit{context variables} $\textbf{C}$, that represent the modeler's knowledge of how the domains differ from one another (given by the causal relations among the system and context variables)\footnote{In a related concept, selection diagrams also add auxiliary variables to a causal graph to represent the distributions that can change across different domains \citep{pearl2011transportability}.
-More discussion on the relationship between the two can be found in \cite{mooij2016joint}.}.
-For the example in Figure~\ref{fig:synth_data_graph}, system variables are $\{X_1,X_2,D\}$.
-With a binary context variable $C_1$, $\smash{\pr(X_1,X_2,D\mid C_1=0)}$ and $\smash{\pr(X_1,X_2,D\mid C_1=1)}$ correspond to joint distributions for the two domains.
-More generally, setting context variable to a particular value, say $\textbf{C}=\textbf{c}$, can be seen as an intervention that results in the data distribution for a domain $\smash{\pr(\textbf{V}\mid \textbf{C}=\textbf{c})}$.
+Assume that all the source and the target domains are characterized by a set of variables $\textbf{V}$, which are observed under different \textit{contexts} (e.g. experimental settings) particular to each domain.
+Joint Causal Inference \citep[Sec.
+3]{mooij2016joint} framework provides a way of representing the data generating process for all domains as a single causal graph representing an underlying causal model.
+In addition to the \textit{system variables} $\textbf{V}$, the framework introduces an additional set of exogenous variables, named \textit{context variables} $\textbf{C}$ , that represent the modeler's knowledge of how the domains differ from one another (given by the causal relations among the system and context variables).\footnote{In a related concept, selection diagrams also add auxiliary variables to a causal graph to represent the distributions that can change across different domains \citep{pearl2011transportability}.
+More discussion on the relationship between the two can be found in \cite{mooij2016joint}.} We include the formal definition of JCI framework in Appendix \ref{app:jci} along with the necessary assumptions on faithfulness, and Markov property.
+For the example in Figure~\ref{fig:synth_data_graph}, system variables are $\{T,R,A,Y\}$.
+With a binary context variable $C$, $\smash{\pd(T,R,A,Y\mid C=0)}$ and $\smash{\pd(T,R,A,Y\mid C=1)}$ correspond to joint distributions for the two domains, source and target.
+More generally, setting context variable to a particular value, say $\textbf{C}=\textbf{c}$, can be seen as an intervention that results in the data distribution for a domain $\smash{\pd(\textbf{V}\mid \textbf{C}=\textbf{c})}$.\footnote{Under the assumptions of JCI framework, discussed in Appendix \ref{app:jci}, this is the same as $\smash{\pd(\textbf{V}_{do(\textbf{C}=\textbf{c})})}$ where $do(\textbf{C}=\textbf{c})$ denotes an intervention on $C$.}